Finite Sample Inference in Incomplete Models: Introduction

-The current state of the art in deriving confidence regions for the parameters of incomplete structural models involves the \cite{BMM:2011}-\cite{GH:2011} characterization of the sharp identified region as a collection of conditional moment inequality restrictions, and the application of one of the existing inference methods with conditional moment inequality models, surveyed in \cite{CS:2018} and \cite{Molinari:2020}.
+The current state of the art in deriving confidence regions for the parameters of incomplete structural models involves the \cite{BMM:2011}-\cite{GH:2011} characterization of the sharp identified region as a collection of conditional moment inequality restrictions, and the application of one of the existing inference methods with conditional moment inequality models, surveyed in \cite{CS:2018}, \cite{Molinari:2020} and \cite{shi2025inference}.
 This method, however, results in a very large, possibly infinite, number of conditional moment inequalities.
-Even in cases, where the endogenous variable is discrete, such as discrete games, the cardinality of the number of moment inequalities increases exponentially in the number of strategy profiles.
+Even in cases, where the endogenous variables are discrete, such as discrete games, the number of moment inequalities increases exponentially in the number of strategy profiles.